TheMaverickProgrammer/Swoosh/README.md

 > 🚨 Critical changes from v1.2.1
 > 1. Timer must now invoke `update(...)` to track elapsed time.
 This may break previous user's custom segues and scenes
-> 2. All functions marked depricated from last version have been removed finally
+> 2. All functions marked deprecated from last version have finally been removed

 ## ✨ Get Jump Started
-See all the effects and more that comes with the library on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki).
+See all the effects and more that come with the library on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki).

-See the [demo project](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh) for examples on how to use.
-You can also copy the segues in the source folder and use them immediately into your games with no extra configuration.
+See the [demo project](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh) for examples on how to use Swoosh.
+You can also copy the segues in the source folder and use them immediately in your games with no extra configuration.

 # Updates
 ![Twitter](https://proxy.duckduckgo.com/ip3/twitter.com.ico) Follow [@swooshlib](https://twitter.com/swooshlib) on Twitter to get instant updates!